tibel/Caliburn.Light/doc/conventions.md

 ##### Other Things To Know

 On all platforms, conventions cannot by applied to the contents of a DataTemplate.
 This is a current limitation of the Xaml templating system.
 I have asked Microsoft to fix this, but I doubt they will respond.
 As a result, in order to have Binding and Action conventions applied to your DataTemplate, you must add a Bind.Model="{Binding}" attached property to the root element inside the DataTemplate.
-This provides the necessary hook for Caliburn.Micro to apply its conventions each time a UI is instantiated from a DataTemplate.
+This provides the necessary hook for Caliburn.Light to apply its conventions each time a UI is instantiated from a DataTemplate.

 On the WP7 platform, if the View you are binding is a PhoneApplicationPage, this service is responsible for wiring up actions to the ApplicationBar’s Buttons and Menus.
 See the WP7 specific docs for more information on that.